 I am being brutally honest when I say that this collection of poems is confusing.
 Though there are a few particularly poignant poems which deserve separate attention, I feel like some poems in Time Passes Differently Here are more relevant to the overall theme of the tumultuous 2020 than others.

 What I liked is that Zems has constructed quite a challenging read, forcing readers to really focus on the true message behind the lines which is a crucial skill for any talented poet.
 Each message underlying each individual poem varies and spans from very important themes such as shining a light on the violence sprung from recent racial controversies and tragedies to the aftermath of the coronavirus pandemic affecting everyone.
 There are also certain poems I liked because of how they reflect current times in a very self-aware manner.
 A World in Disarray and Couch Potatoes In Lockdown I feel are particularly relatable for many and quite honest about the global situation, rather than masking it up with niceties or unnecessary optimism.

-In my final year of study as a Classical Studies undergraduate, I am a publishing hopeful with books on my mind.
-I spend most of my time studying the world of the Ancient Greeks and Romans, which I talk about on my Classics blog Itzanif.
-My second blog, FictionFrappucino is for my love of fiction.
+In my final year of study as a Classics student, I am a publishing hopeful with books on my mind and if a story really grips me, I am a very fast reader!
+I spend most of my time studying the world of the Ancient Greeks and Romans, which I talk about on my blog ItzaNif.